0.0 Executive Summary

 Improve Visibility: Explained why storage sizes appear smaller in the operating system.

-This helps ensure systems meet both performance needs and long-term data storage requirements.
+This helps ensure that the systems meet both the performance needs and long-term data storage requirements.

 1.2 Technical Task / Troubleshooting Process

-This task focused on how storage devices work and how to plan storage correctly.
+This task focused on how storage devices work and how to plan storage.

 Key Actions & Observations